AliceYuan999/Practice_DataScience_Python3/README.md

 # DataScience_Python3
-It is part of my daily practice of learning Python 3 in data science.
+It is part of my daily learning process of Python 3 in data science.